eopf-toolkit/community-notebook-competition/README.md

-# The EOPF Toolkit Community Notebook Competition
+# The EOPF Zarr Community Notebook Competition

-Welcome to the [EOPF Toolkit Community Notebook Competition](https://thrivegeo.com/eopf-community-notebook-competition/)!
+Welcome to the [EOPF Zarr Community Notebook Competition](https://thrivegeo.com/eopf-community-notebook-competition/)!
 We're inviting Sentinel data users and developers to create and submit their own innovative Jupyter Notebooks.
 The goal?
 To showcase the power of cloud-native workflows using the EOPF Zarr Sample Service and its accompanying plugins.

 This competition is a great opportunity to expand your skills, contribute to the Earth observation community, and win prizes.
 Whether you're a seasoned expert or just starting your journey into cloud-native data, this competition is for you.
 We'll provide all the resources you need to get started, including the [EOPF 101 book](https://eopf-toolkit.github.io/eopf-101/), which is packed with case studies, example notebooks, and documentation.